codesubmission321/cdd/README.md

 ./scripts/build_chisel.sh
 ```

-### Reproduce RQ1 & RQ2: the Effectiveness and Efficiency of DDMIN, ProbDD and CDD.
+### Reproduction: the Effectiveness and Efficiency of DDMIN, ProbDD and CDD.

 1. Evaluate DDMIN, ProbDD and CDD on 20 programs triggering compiler bugs.